 As between The Sentinel Project on Pediatric Drug-Resistant Tuberculosis (hereafter referred to as "The Sentinel Project") and you, The Sentinel Project or its licensors at all times owns and retains all right, title, and interest in and to the "Management of Drug-Resistant Tuberculosis in Pregnant and Peripartum People: A Field Guide" including all intellectual property rights therein and thereto.
-You may use and copy the Field Guide, or portions of the Field Guide, provided that you (i) promptly notify The Sentinel Project via email at sentinel_project@hms.harvard.edu of any such use.
+You may use and copy the Field Guide, or portions of the Field Guide, provided that you (i) promptly notify The Sentinel Project via email at sentinel\project@hms.harvard.edu of any such use and (ii) reproduce all copyright notices, claims, or reservation of rights appearing on the Field Guide, as delivered to you, on all copies made pursuant to this sentence.